MayankMoyal/GhostFrame/README.md

-# Ghost Stream 🎮👻
+# Ghost Frame 🎮👻

 **Real-time AI-powered prop and background generation for live streamers, with body-tracking and OBS integration.**

-Ghost Stream lets streamers voice or type a prompt, generates an AI image in seconds, and instantly equips it as a tracked body prop (sword, shield, hat) or background in their OBS scene — all in real-time.
+Ghost Frame lets streamers voice or type a prompt, generates an AI image in seconds, and instantly equips it as a tracked body prop (sword, shield, hat) or background in their OBS scene — all in real-time.

 ---

 ## Architecture

-Ghost Stream runs as a **two-machine system**:
+Ghost Frame runs as a **two-machine system**:

 ```
 ┌─────────────────────────────────────────────────┐